-Buried deep in between some comedies (and yet more comedies) in Marino Girolami’s extensive filmography is this downbeat crime-thriller, thinly masquerading as a morality tale not too dissimilar to the American juvenile delinquency movies which were enjoying a modest success at around the same time on the other side of the Atlantic.
+Buried deep in between some comedies (and yet more comedies) in Marino Girolami’s extensive filmography is this downbeat crime-thriller, thinly masquerading as a morality tale, not too dissimilar to the American juvenile delinquency movies which were enjoying a modest success at around the same time.
 The bleak tone of the film, with murder and blackmail the central themes of the plot, places it within a very small run of Italian thrillers, all shot on very low-budgets, which were released between 1946 and the mid-1960s.
 Films like, Giorgio Bianchi’s ‘The Crime Pages’ which follows the road to redemption of a modern-day gangster who comes across more like Cary Grant than Scarface, or Rate Furlan’s ‘Gangland’, shot almost entirely from the point-of-view of a gang of organised criminals who all appear to hate each other yet are somehow bound together by an oath of loyalty.
 These wildly differing depictions of criminality probably reached their peak with Roberto Mauri’s ‘I Mafiosi’ from 1959 in which the Sicilian Mafia look more like Robin Hood and his merry men than the Gambino crime syndicate.

 The concept of loyalty explained in Rate Furlan’s ‘Gangland’